dolthub/dolt/integration-tests/mysql-client-tests/first_hour/README.md

-First-Hour Database is based on MySQL Sakila Database with few modifications to fit Dolt.
+First-Hour Database is based on MySQL Sakila Database with few modifications (commented out some parts that are unsupported) to fit Dolt.

 -- Sakila Sample Database Data
 -- Version 1.2